JakeLi2001/big-data-stock-price-prediction/README.md

 8. sma5: Simple moving average for 5 close price
 9. ht_trendline: Hilbert Transform - Instantaneous Trendline
 10. ema20: Exponential Moving Average for 20 close price

+It's interesting to see what features (technical indicator) best predicts the stock price but since the market is an example of random walk, the residuals are high.

 ## :hammer_and_wrench: Tech Stack